Could electron-top interactions spoil the measurement of the Higgs trilinear? -A quantitative estimate at future lepton colliders-: SMEFT fits

 To do so, we show all possible combinations of two coefficients in Fig.~\ref{fig:plotmatrix2Coeff}.
-For clarity, we have only included FCC-ee observables, showing EWPOs and $ee\to bb$ separately, and the combination of all observables.
+For clarity, we have only included FCC-ee observables, showing EWPOs and $ee\to bb$ separately, and the combination of all observables, which includes $Zh$ production and, most importantly, $R_t$.
+Drell--Yan effects, on the other hand, are never competitive and therefore not shown (cf. again Figure \ref{fig:2CRegionPlot}).
 The results show tight constraints for all combinations, and highlight again the importance of fermion pair production above the pole for this scenario.
 The only exception is the $\cC_{lu}$--$\cC_{eu}$ pair, which gives no tree-level contribution in $ee\to bb$.
 The allowed band for the EWPOs is then cut off by $t\bar t$ production at 365\,GeV.

 We furthermore performed a global fit with all five coefficients activated, and show the results in Fig.~\ref{fig:BoundsMargSep} and Tab.~\ref{tab:eettbounds}.
 As expected, marginalising over all other coefficients leads to weaker bounds than individual WC fits (hatched against filled bars in the chart).
 However, we do not observe the large drop in sensitivity that can be seen in Ref.~\cite{Bellafronte:2025ubi}.
 The drop itself is only observed as soon as all coefficients except $\cC_{lq}^{(3)}$ are activated\footnote{As anticipated above, the case of $\cC_{lq}^{(3)}$ is special due to the additional constraint from $W$ decays, which allows to always isolate it.}.
 However, the approximately flat direction is lifted with the inclusion of $b\bar b$ production.
 Another important information coming from this analysis is again the fact that $Zh$ production does not play a crucial role in this fit, which is easily understood given the fact that the constraints tend to align with the ones from EWPOs, but the expected experimental precision is lower for Higgstrahlung.